Page 60 – 62

 More waiting follows, and we are taken upstairs to meet Dr V, Bren’s oncologist.
 This consultation takes about an hour.
 Dr V is probably around Bren’s age; he is reasonably tall and fit.
 He has great skin and no hair.
 We discover his wife is a cross-fitter — common ground!

 Dr V is in no rush to get us in and out.
 He is calm, speaks slowly and talks to us in easy-to-understand terms.
 As a doctor and a person, Taya is impressed by Dr V, and I get the impression that she is very excited at the opportunity to be both working with and learning from him.
 She tells me that he specialises in paediatric cases.
-We are fortunate to have him as a part of Bren’s team.
+We are fortunate to have him on Bren’s team.

 At this consultation, we hear what type of cancer Brendan has for the first time.
 We knew it was a sarcoma, but now it has a name, Undifferentiated Pleomorphic Sarcoma.
 It is a rare and aggressive type of cancer.
 We listen carefully to the information Dr V is sharing.
 I blink hard when he tells us the worst-case scenario is death.
 I don’t want to cry.
 It’s hard not to.

 Hearing Bren could die shocks us both.
 Logically we knew that.
 Everyone knows cancer kills.
 But not my husband.
 I wasn’t ready to hear it could kill Bren.
 Then, for the second time since being diagnosed, we hear this type of cancer is highly treatable.
 I’m relieved to the point of feeling faint.